Stay in touch

 Both methods are equally effective.

-You may be prescribed vinorelbine on its own or in combination with other intravenous or oral drugs.
+You may be prescribed vinorelbine on its own or in combination with other drugs such as trastuzumab.
+Your treatment team will decide what dose you will need and how often.

 When vinorelbine is given orally, you may have several capsules to take together.
 It’s important to take them according to the instructions you’re given.

 Vinorelbine capsules should be swallowed whole (not sucked or chewed) with a glass of water and with some food.
-The capsules should be stored in the fridge.
+Avoid taking them with a hot drink, as the capsules may dissolve in the mouth.

-If you’re concerned about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or cancer specialist (oncologist) as soon as possible
+If you’re worried about any side effects, regardless of whether they are listed here, talk to your chemotherapy nurse or treatment team.

-Vinorelbine can temporarily affect the number of healthy blood cells in the body.
+Vinorelbine can temporarily affect the number of blood cells in the body.

 You'll have regular blood tests throughout your treatment to check your blood count.
-If the number of blood cells is too low, your treatment may be delayed or the dose of chemotherapy reduced.
+Blood is made up of red cells, white cells and platelets.
+If the number of blood cells is too low, your next cycle of treatment may be delayed or the dose of chemotherapy reduced.

 Not having enough white blood cells can increase the risk of getting an infection.

 Having too few red blood cells is called anaemia.
-If you feel particularly tired, breathless or dizzy, let your specialist team know.
-A blood transfusion may be necessary during your treatment if the number of red blood cells falls significantly.
+If you feel particularly tired, breathless or dizzy, let your treatment team know.

 You may experience nausea (feeling sick) and vomiting (being sick), but many people will not actually be sick.

-You’ll be given anti-sickness medication into your vein before the chemotherapy is given, and you’ll be prescribed anti-sickness drugs to take home to reduce nausea or stop it happening.
+You’ll be given anti-sickness medication before the chemotherapy is given, and you’ll be prescribed anti-sickness drugs to take home to reduce nausea or stop it happening.
+Making sure you take oral vinorelbine with food can also help reduce nausea and vomiting.

-You’ll be given mouthwash to try to reduce soreness of the mouth and gums and to try to stop mouth ulcers developing.
-Good mouth hygiene is very important during treatment.
+You’ll be given mouthwash to try to reduce soreness of the mouth and to try to stop mouth ulcers developing.
+Looking after your mouth, including your teeth and gums, is very important during treatment.

-It’s advisable to see your dentist for a dental check-up before chemotherapy begins and to avoid dental treatment during chemotherapy.
+It’s advisable to see your dentist for a dental check-up before chemotherapy begins and to avoid dental treatment during chemotherapy if possible.

 Vinorelbine given as an infusion can irritate the veins and surrounding skin, causing redness.